brycewray/astro-site-legacy/src/pages/posts/2022/02/static-tweets-eleventy-hugo.md

 That’s fine for when you’re developing locally, but you obviously don’t want to [commit](https://git-scm.com/docs/git-commit) that file to a public repo.
 As a result, you’ll have to supply these variables to your site host, so it can access them during each build (*e.g.*, here are instructions for [Netlify](https://docs.netlify.com/configure-builds/environment-variables/), [Vercel](https://vercel.com/docs/concepts/projects/environment-variables), and [Cloudflare Pages](https://developers.cloudflare.com/pages/platform/build-configuration#environment-variables)).
 The README warns that, if the environment variables *aren’t* available at build time, the plugin will fall back to that JavaScript glop from Twitter’s standard tweet-embedding process.

 <YellowBox>
-**Note**: Please refer to the README for more details about the plugin, including its available options.
+<strong>Note</strong>: Please refer to the README for more details about the plugin, including its available options.
 </YellowBox>

 With all that out of the way, let’s install the plugin: